-Based on the number of shares outstanding as of June 30, 2019, after the completion of this offering, the holders of approximately shares of our common stock, or their transferees, will, subject to any lock-up agreements they have entered into, be entitled to certain rights with respect to the registration of the offer and sale of those shares under the Securities Act.
+Based on the number of shares of common stock outstanding as of September 26, 2019, after the completion of this offering, the holders of approximately 14,200,000 shares of our common stock, or their transferees, will, subject to any lock-up agreements they have entered into, be entitled to certain rights with respect to the registration of the offer and sale of those shares under the Securities Act.
 For a description of these registration rights, please see the section titled "Description of Capital Stock-Registration Rights."
 If the offer and sale of these shares are registered, they will be freely tradable without restriction under the Securities Act.